 The activities described below are designed to be playful and to address both a deep understanding of interconnectedness and many elementary and middle school state science standards.

 Courses: Our ongoing preschool and homeschool Nature Connection and Earth Care courses will involve observing and interacting with each other, other animals, plants, fungi and mother earth.
 These activities will include building soil; cleaning the atmosphere; preserving water; growing, gathering and preparing food; and building structures using natural materials.

 Groups: We group kids by age so we can select activities that match their current skills.

 4-7 Early Elementary

 8-13 Upper Elementary and Middle School

-Toddler and Early Elementary Groups focus on observing and interacting with nature including playfully learning the names of living and non-living components of ecosystems; growing, gathering, preparing and eating food; observing and playing with domestic animals; and building play structures with natural materials.
-This group also focuses on Earth care including composting; soil building; fire protection and atmosphere cleaning through selective planting; animal care; reducing water usage at home; and planting drought tolerant plants and trees.
+Early Elementary Group: We focus on observing and interacting with nature including playfully learning the names of living and non-living components of ecosystems; growing, gathering, preparing and eating food; and building with natural materials.
+These group also focuses on Earth care including composting; soil building; fire protection and atmosphere cleaning through selective planting; animal care; reducing water usage at home; and planting drought tolerant plants and trees.

-Upper Elementary and Middle School Groups continue these playful interactions and extend their involvement in service projects like gardening and maintenance of permanent structures.
+Upper Elementary and Middle School Group continues these playful interactions and extends their involvement in service projects like gardening and maintenance of permanent structures.
 As they play and work they will come to understand the Earth as a system consisting of interactions between various spheres (the lithosphere, atmosphere, hydrosphere and biosphere) that can be described in terms of material cycles (e.g., the water, carbon, oxygen, nitrogen, potassium, phosphorous, and sulphur cycles) and energy flows.
 Their early focus on Earth care extends to understanding our impact on those material cycles (anthropogenic changes).